prayushS/giffy/README.md

 <h3>Instructions</h3>

 Giffy does not require any other external libraries to use.
-To use the library, simply download and link the giffy.css and giffy.js files.
-To custom style the giffy elements or the modal, simply edit the giffy.css/ giffy.js or create another stylesheet and link it to the main page.
+To use the library, simply download and link the giffy.js file and initialize giffy.
+To custom style the giffy elements or the modal, simply edit the giffy.js or create another stylesheet and link it to the main page.

 <h3>HTML</h3>